Skip to main content

 Can You Buy a House in California with Low Income?

 Several programs make it possible to buy a house in California with a low income.
-For example, programs at the private, local, state and federal level work to ensure the goal of homeownership remains within reach for Californians at different income levels.
+For example, programs at the private, local, state, and federal levels work to ensure the goal of homeownership remains within reach for Californians at different income levels.
 Opportunities include mortgage programs, down payment assistance programs, state assistance programs, local programs, and government-backed loans like Federal Housing Administration (FHA) loans dedicated to making access to funding achievable.
-Lenders such as New American Funding often provide a vast selection of funding opportunities such as FHA loans, VA loans and USDA loans.
+Lenders such as New American Funding often provide a vast selection of funding opportunities such as FHA loans, VA loans, and USDA loans.

 9 Steps to Buying a House in California with Low Income